Please ensure Javascript is enabled for purposes of website accessibility

 Traction Control vs. Stability Control

 Though often referred to together, traction control and stability control are separate.
-What keeps the wheels from spinning when you press the gas?
-Stability control (such as StabiliTrak) is more encompassing, activating once the vehicle deviates from the path you intended, no matter your level of acceleration.
+What keeps the wheels from spinning when you press the gas pedal?
+Stability control (such as StabiliTrak) is more encompassing, activating when the vehicle deviates from the path you intended, regardless of your level of acceleration.

-When pulling out from an ice-covered parking lot, traction control restricts wheel spin to keep you from slipping.
-Take a sudden turn, and Parker-like, the back end of your car starts to slide.
-StabiliTrak moves to keep you going in the direction you were intending.
+When pulling out of an ice-covered parking lot, traction control restricts wheel spin to keep you from slipping.
+Take a sudden turn, and, Parker-like, the back end of your car starts to slide.
+StabiliTrak moves to keep you going in the direction you were intended.

 StabiliTrak vs. Other Stability Control Systems

-It’s helpful to understand how StabiliTrak compares to other systems available in the market.
+It’s helpful to understand how StabiliTrak compares with other systems on the market.

 Comparison of Leading Stability Control Systems

-One of the benefits of StabiliTrak is that it is integrated with other GM safety and performance technologies, so the completed and cohesive driving experience that you feel is something that could only be obtained in a Chevy, GMC, Buick, or Cadillac car, truck, or SUV.
+One of the benefits of StabiliTrak is that it is integrated with other GM safety and performance technologies, so the cohesive driving experience you feel is something you can only get in a Chevy, GMC, Buick, or Cadillac car, truck, or SUV.

 Common StabiliTrak Issues